kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 Any records following a `Finished` message MUST be encrypted under the appropriate application traffic key as described in {{!RFC8446}}.
 In particular, this includes any alerts sent by the server in response to client ``Certificate`` and ``KEMEncapsulation`` messages.

-See [KEMTLS] for a full treatment of implicit and explicit authentication.
+See [SSW20] for a full treatment of implicit and explicit authentication.

 # Security Considerations {#sec-considerations}